OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Generic Quota Configuration
 ===========================

-Generic quota attributes used for the :ref:`Compute Quotas <quota_auth>`.
-Any numerical attribute from the Virtual Machine Template or User Template may be used.
+Generic quota attributes used for :ref:`Compute Quotas <quota_auth>`.
+You can impose quota limits to any numerical attribute from the Virtual Machine Template or User Template.
 Sample configuration:

 .. code-block:: bash

     QUOTA_VM_ATTRIBUTE = "VCPU"
     QUOTA_VM_ATTRIBUTE = "LICENSE"

+Note that any generic quota attribute will be added to the ``VM_RESTRICTEC_ATTR`` set (see below).

 .. _oned_conf_restricted_attributes_configuration: